SDEscobedo/git-repository-cloner/README.md

 - `set-output`: Update the output directory path in the `config.json` file.
 - `set-input`: Update the input JSON file path in the `config.json` file.
 - `check-cloned`: Check which repositories are already cloned without cloning them again.
+- `extract`: Generate a JSON file with a list of repos from a specified directory.
 - `quit`: Exit the script.

 ## License